essoen/essoen.github.io/content/blog/2023/enabling-teams-vs.platform-teams.md

 What's the role of the platform team?

 > The platform team provides internal services to reduce the cognitive load that would be required from stream-aligned teams to develop these underlying services.
-> _\[..\]
+> \[..\]
 >
-> _In practice, platform teams are expected to focus on providing a smaller number of services of acceptable quality rather than a large number of services with many resilience and quality problems.
+> In practice, platform teams are expected to focus on providing a smaller number of services of acceptable quality rather than a large number of services with many resilience and quality problems.
 >
 > _- Skelton, Matthew; Pais, Manuel.
 Team Topologies (pp. 115-116).
 IT Revolution Press.
-Kindle Editio_
+Kindle Edition_

 So, the enabling team offers **competence and guidance**.
 The platform teams offer **services**.